al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis-introduction.md

 Particularly in big organizations, that have many moving parts (variables) it can be very hard / impossible to predict the impact of a change.
 Very often the organization current status is a result of random lucky / unlucky events (and often external) at the right / wrong time.
 Typically the process of change(improvement) is a sequence of trial and errors until a change works out.
 So, instead of choosing changes "blindly", data analysis can help with narrowing down the search space of potential choices and in focusing efforts in the right direction.

+## How ?

-> "What is the truth?" is an excelent rule of thumb to guide the data analysis practice.
+> "What is the truth?" is an excellent rule of thumb to guide the data analysis practice.

-## How?

-Given a certain problem, its all about using data to generate new knowledge, that adresses the given problem.

-### Tasks

-In practice the data analyst tasks are:
+### Data Analysis top level typical tasks

 - Revealing the facts, knowledge not known before.
 - Optimization, once you know the facts you try to optimize them, AB testing. (the hypothesis are domain specific).